IowaScaledEngineering/ise-docs/docs/Arduino/ARD-LTC2499/index.md

 Mount the board on to your choice of Arduino and then configure it before applying power.

 The older version 1.x ARD-LTC2499 boards had jumpers instead of switches.
-See the "[Legacy Configuration](#older-version-1x-boards-pre-2025)" section further down.
+See the [Legacy Configuration](#configuring-older-1x-boards) section further down.

 ### Power Switch